 Alaskan small business owners should consult the Alaska Department of Commerce, which offers a clear breakdown of what you need to license your business.
 Also check their list for businesses that don’t require a license.
 You can easily file for a new license, or to a renew license, online.

-This nifty guide from the Arizona Department of Revenue is designed to help Arizona businesses comply with the state’s basic tax and licensing requirements.
+This useful guide from the Arizona Department of Revenue is designed to help Arizona businesses comply with the state’s basic tax and licensing requirements.
 The same agency also offers an overall licensing guide, which shows you where to go to find a state transaction privilege tax, regulatory/professional/special licensing or permits, and local business/occupational licenses or permits.

 Use the arkansas.gov Owning a Business website for a comprehensive guide on starting and legally running a business in the state.
 The site includes resources on registering a new business, how to apply for an EIN, filing for Workers Compensation Insurance, and more.

 If you run a Californian small business, use CalGold as your go-to source for business licenses and permits, plus forms and fees.
 Simply select your city or county, enter your business type, and follow the instructions from there.